 Let’s see how to Set Up Pygame :

-Note: Before starting Snake game in Python using Pygame, must install the Pygame in your system, type the below command in your terminal.
+Before starting the snake game in Python using Pygame, you must install Pygame in your system.
+Type the command below in your terminal.

 If this does not work then try this one–